Are you afraid to apply for life insurance because you have a serious health condition or because you participate in a hazardous hobby?

 - Commercial Loggers

-If you’re occupation is not listed, we can still help you find your most affordable options.
+If your occupation is not listed, we can still help you find your most affordable options.
 We’ve worked with offshore oil riggers, active military, roofers, garbage collectors, high-rise window cleaners, and structural iron erectors.
 If you don’t see your occupation listed and think it is hazardous, feel free to give us a call for accurate quotes, 855-247-9555, or read our article on high-risk occupations.

 Do you enjoy rock climbing, scuba diving, or skydiving on a regular basis?
 Having hobbies like these will definitely affect your life insurance rates.
 Rock climbers and tandem skydivers, although viewed as a high risk, still may be able to qualify for standard rates with a handful of companies.
 But, if you are a skydiver that does not perform tandem jumps, or if you are rock climbing above 13,000 feet, it’s best to call and speak with one of our experts.

 Scuba divers may also be able to qualify for best rates depending on the depth of their dives and overall health.
 Below are just a few of the questions that your agent will ask during the application process.
-For more information check out Life Insurance for Scuba Divers.
+For more information, check out Life Insurance for Scuba Divers.

 - Are you certified?
-(This is usually a must).
+(This is usually a must)

 - How many dives do you perform each year?